Blue Water Navy Association's description of the project and directions for assisting with project.

 Sometimes not all available logs were not found using this approach.
 The jury is still out.
 It will require more experimentation and perhaps help from NARA.

 Here is an updated Spreadsheet of MANY SHIPS TYPES of the Vietnam War Era showing Deck Logs for that ship's activities for a specific month and year of that ship while in the Theater of Combat.
 These are currently being scanned and posted for no-cost public access on the National Archive's OPA - Open Public Access records.
 Not all ships are posted, and a few of the scanned Deck Logs are not from the Vietnam Era, but our goal is to eventually have all Deck Logs from the 753 ships that served in Vietnam completed.
 If you DOWNLOAD this Excel Spreadsheet (large file) you can do word searches and use links that go directly to the NARA Archives.

 ?
 Note the bottom of the Excel spreadsheet has TWO TABS: on the left is a tab for the completed list of scans, and on the right is a tab for additions to the list since last update.
 You can toggle between the entire list and the list of the new Deck Logs added since the last update using the TABS at the bottom.

 This Spreadsheet is valid as of Sept 26, 2017.

-In this update, 583 new logs were added.
-These new logs are primarily from CVs and AEs.
+In this update, 201 new logs were added.
+Most of these are from the Vietnam Era.

 RETURN TO The Newspage